TimTinkers/Palm/README.md

 - [The Online ABI Encoding Tool by HashEx](https://abi.hashex.org/), to convert constructor parameters to ABI encoding for verification.
 - [Etherscan](etherscan.io), for providing an easy interface to validate deployment and contract state.
 - [JavaScript Promises in Web3](http://shawntabrizi.com/crypto/making-web3-js-work-asynchronously-javascript-promises-await/), this article provides an overview on converting Web3 calls to Promises seamlessly.
+- [MetaMask](https://metamask.io/), a browser add-on which lets one interact with Ethereum without a full node.
 - [Truffle](https://github.com/trufflesuite/truffle), a development environment, testing framework and asset pipeline for Ethereum.
 - [Infura](https://infura.io/), a gateway for cloud-hosted Ethereum nodes.
 - [Web3j](https://web3j.io/), a lightweight, reactive, type-safe Java and Android library for integrating with nodes on Ethereum blockchains.